Sheeted Clastic Dikes in the Megaflood Region

 Cores from alpine lakes in the Cascades and Okanogan Highlands

-Hundreds of exposures of sedimentary interbeds in the Columbia River Basalts around the region
+Dozens of large exposures of sedimentary interbeds in the Columbia River Basalts

 Sheeted Dikes Without Earthquakes

-Examples of sheeted, per descendum clastic dikes that closely resemble those in the Channeled Scablands are reviewed below.
+Several examples of sheeted, wedge-shaped dikes formed by aseismic processes in a variety of geologic settings are reviewed below.
 In all cases, overloading, rapid sedimentation, silty sediment, and hydrofracture were involved.
 Sheeted, wedge-shaped dikes intrude muddy deposits beneath tidewater glaciers in Sweden (Von Brunn and Talbot, 1986; Jolly and Lonergan, 2002; Le Heron and Etienne, 2005; Phillips and others, 2013), New England (Kruger, 1938), and alpine lake sediments in New Zealand (Sutherland and others, 2022).
 Sheeted dikes intrude lahar deposits on the side of an Aleutian volcano in Alaska (Herriott and others, 2014) and ash flows inside an Guatemalan caldera (Brocard and Moran-Ical, 2014).
 Sand intrusions formed by hydrofracture during turbidite-fan deposition propagate downward, upward, and laterally in deep water clastic systems (Jenkins, 1930; Duranti and Hurst, 2004; Huuse and others, 2007; Monnier and others, 2015; Cobain and others, 2015, 2016).
 Wedge-shaped sand dikes descend from the base of thick debris flow deposits at Black Dragon Canyon in the San Rafael Swell, UT (author's field notes).

 Rubbly Injectites at Indian Creek, WA